Why should I choose your program in Florence?

 Which is the airport they should arrive to?

 Florence is the best.
 Pisa is also good.
 Rome, Milan, and Venice work, too, but it is much easier to come into Florence or Pisa.

 How far is the airport to the school?

 About 10-15 min from the school and the city center.
-All accommodations are close to the school.

 What is the difference between a TEFL, TESOL and TESL?